Skip to main content

 Ask an Expert

 Whether replacing an existing HVAC system for your home, or purchasing one for the first time, there are several important differences to consider when choosing between a heat pump and an air conditioner.
 Besides choosing the best system for your situation, the size of the unit and its heating/cooling capacity will need to be determined.
 A proper evaluation of your home’s heating and cooling needs by a trained HVAC professional is the best way to determine the ideal option for you.
-Local Carrier HVAC experts are available to help evaluate your situation and help you decide between a heat pump vs AC system.\
+Local Carrier HVAC experts are available to help evaluate your situation, help you decide between a heat pump vs AC system and provide professional HVAC installation services.

-Click here to learn more on ductless mini split
+Click here to learn more on ductless mini splits.

 Chat-icon